johnnietse/fyic-2025-website/README.md

 - **Original Template:** This project is based on the [NextJS Tailwind Event Landing Page](https://github.com/creativetimofficial/nextjs-tailwind-event-landing-page) template created by [Creative Tim](https://www.creative-tim.com).
 - **Creative Tim:** [Website](https://www.creative-tim.com), [License](https://www.creative-tim.com/license).

-## Contributing

-Contributions are welcome!
-If you would like to contribute, please fork the repository, make changes, and submit a pull request.
-Please refer to the original repository’s [contributing guidelines](https://github.com/creativetimofficial/nextjs-tailwind-event-landing-page).

-## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.